Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Located in the middle of the pedestrian zone, the Hotel Post is ideal for anyone who likes to stay centrally and stroll through the town in the evening.
 Historically interesting: King Ludwig II stayed here on his way to Linderhof Palace.
 Today, the hotel combines tradition with a very good location - perfect for exploring Murnau on foot.

-House Andre - My personal insider tip
+Haus Andre - My personal insider tip

-Cafés & restaurants in Murnau - my recommendations
+Cafés & Restaurants in Murnau – My Recommendations

 Il Duetto